Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 In order to mitigate errors in our application and hold to our strive for accessibility we should make it easier for users to input information in as flexible a way as possible.

-The nVision app should accept common data formats (e.g. number, email, date-time, etc.) and provide proper context through affordances to help users avoid these errors
+> **ProTip:** The nVision app should accept common data formats (e.g. number, email, date-time, etc.) and provide proper context through affordances to help users avoid these errors

-In the event of validation errors our application should employ the following:
+__In the event of validation errors our application should employ the following:__

 + Clear, concise communication of the problem
 + Describe how a user can solve the issue that occurred
 + Prevent as much user input as possible.
-Where the system can include common entries such as units of measurement or numerical parsers like decimals `.` or architectural marks `'` or `
+Where the system can include common entries such as units of measurement or numerical parsers like decimals `.` or architectural marks `'` or `"`

+[Provide example of validation error here]

+If there are validation errors on an input, the application should help the user resolve the issue as soon as possible.
+The confirm action button should become disabled until issues are resolved.
+For inputs that occur in real-time with no confirmation of the action.

+__Error/Validation Text__

+Error text should only be shown after the interaction with the field.
+When the user leaves the field the validation should appear before the user clicks on the confirm action button.

+Some instances will require the inline validation to occur

+[provide example of error text on an input]

+When using inline validation the field that contains an error should be highlighted using our error state color for nVision (See [Color](#Colors) section for details on color states).

+The error text should have contrast with its background.
+The text should be legible and readable.

+[Provide example of error text on light background]

+[Provide example of error text on dark background]

 #### Input help